blogdaren/PHPCreeper/README.md

 * Per URL config item match a unique rule config item, and the ***rule_name*** must be one-to-one correspondence
 * The type of rule value must be ***Array***
 * For a single task, the depth of the corresponding rule item, that is, the depth of the array, can only be 2
-* For multi tasks, the depth of the corresponding rule item, that is, the depth of the array, can only be 3
+* For multi task, the depth of the corresponding rule item, that is, the depth of the array, can only be 3

 ```php
 //NOTE: this is outdated usage for【version < v1.6.0】, not recommended to use.